ZIB-IOL/neural-discovery-icml25/README.md

 ## Important Notes

 If you want to run the experiments for different amounts of colors or change any other parameters, you can modify the `.yaml` files accordingly.
 Please note that a single run will most likely not yield the best results.
-We obtained out results by running each experiment multiple times and selecting the best runs afterwards.
+We obtained our results by running each experiment multiple times and selecting the best runs afterwards.

 ## Contact